 - Bank cut-off times: Here’s how time of day and bank cut-off times affect the speed of your transfer: If your bank’s final cut-off for wire transfers is 3 p.m. and you initiate a transfer at 3:05 on Wednesday, funds will be recorded as having been received on Thursday, which could delay completion until Friday.

 - Weekends and holidays: When estimating how long your wire transfer may take, keep in mind that transfers can’t be completed on weekends or federal bank holidays.

 2. Where you’re sending or receiving funds

-Domestic wire transfers: Because of EFAA regulations, most bank-to-bank wire transfers between accounts in the U.S. are completed within 24 hours.
+- Domestic wire transfer: Due to EFAA regulations, most bank-to-bank wire transfers between accounts in the U.S. are completed within 24 hours.
 Some banks make wired funds available to recipients immediately, especially on transfers between accounts at the same institution.

-International wire transfers: An international wire transfer between a U.S. bank account and an account in another country (also known as a remittance transfer) takes approximately one to five business days depending on differences in time zones, foreign currencies, and banking systems.
+- International wire transfer: An international wire transfer between a U.S. bank account and an account in another country (also known as a remittance transfer) takes approximately one to five business days depending on differences in time zones, foreign currencies, and banking systems.

 What are the wire transfer cut-off times for popular US banks?

 When a wire transfer is made, typically it will be processed and sent only on business days and before the financial institution’s wire transfer cut-off time.
 Business days are Monday through Friday.
 Wire transfer cut-off times vary by type of transfer and from institution to institution.